algolia/instantsearch-ios/docgen/src/getting-started-programmatic.md

 let stats = StatsLabelWidget(frame: .zero)
 ```

-Then inside your `viewDidLoad` method, add the following:
+- Then, inside your `viewDidLoad` method, add the following:

 ```swift
 initUI()